-- 41. Cumulative fine-scale impact assessments were updated, combined for all bottom fishing methods, within all subareas and divisions included in CM 22-06 following the framework above as recommended by WG-SAM (SC-CAMLR-XXIX, Annex 4, paragraph 4.16) and WG-EMM (SC-CAMLR-XXIX, Annex 6, paragraph 3.20).
+42. Cumulative fine-scale impact assessments were updated, combined for all bottom fishing methods, within all subareas and divisions included in CM 22-06 following the framework above as recommended by WG-SAM (SC-CAMLR-XXIX, Annex 4, paragraph 4.16) and WG-EMM (SC-CAMLR-XXIX, Annex 6, paragraph 3.20).
 Input parameters for the autoline longline fishing method were adapted from WG-FSA-10/31 characterising two different types of bottom contact by autoline longlines, i.e. the 'standard footprint' within which the line is pulled in a longitudinal direction, and a 'lateral movement footprint' within which the longline may move sideways in contact with benthic organisms during the hauling process (WG-EMM-10/33).
-The presumed relationship between lateral longline movement frequency f_1 and depth in WG-FSA-10/31 was not used; $f_1 = 0.5$ was applied to all sets independent of depth.
-The input parameters for the impact assessment on autolines are given in Table 3 and illustrated in Figure 2. - 42.
-The corresponding output distributions of Footprint index and Mortality index for the autoline longline method, generated using the R-library IApdf, are shown in Figure 2 and Table 3.
+The presumed relationship between lateral longline movement frequency $f_1$ and depth in WG-FSA-10/31 was not used; $f_1 = 0.5$ was applied to all sets independent of depth.
+The input parameters for the impact assessment on autolines are given in Table 3 and illustrated in Figure 2.

+43. The corresponding output distributions of footprint index and mortality index for the autoline longline method, generated using the R-library IApdf, are shown in Figure 2 and Table 3.

-- 43. The assumptions and corresponding input parameters giving rise to these estimates of Footprint index and Impact index for the autoline longline method have been the subject of considerable discussion arising from previous iterations of the impact assessment framework but similar assessments for other bottom fishing methods i.e. Spanish longlines, trotlines, pots and bottom trawls have not been completed.
-Members are requested to complete method assessments for these fishing methods in the intersessional period.
+44. The assumptions and corresponding input parameters giving rise to these estimates of footprint index and impact index for the autoline longline method have been the subject of considerable discussion arising from previous iterations of the impact assessment framework but similar assessments for other bottom fishing methods - i.e. Spanish longlines, trotlines, pots and bottom trawls - have not been completed.
 Method assessments for the Spanish longline and trotline methods will likely require estimates of the same five input parameters used in the autoline assessment above (i.e. characterising both the standard set without lateral movement and also the potential for lateral movement during hauling) and potentially parameters characterising other non-standard scenarios particular to these methods.
-An impact assessment for trawl gears is also needed to estimate historical impacts where trawling occurred in the areas included in CM 22-06. - 44.
-Parameter values to characterise footprint and impact indices for pots and trawls have not yet been developed, and an impact assessment was not completed for these methods.
+An impact assessment for trawl gears is also needed to estimate historical impacts where trawling occurred in the areas included in CM 22-06.

+45. Parameter values to characterise footprint and impact indices for pots and trawls have not yet been developed, and an impact assessment was not completed for these methods.
 Instead, spatial effort patterns for pots and trawls are displayed separately as effort-density distributions without corresponding estimates of impact.
 When method assessments for these gear types are available, actual footprint and impact estimates can be derived.